Anguscgm/BRUG_BDMCMC/README.md

 # BRUG_BDMCMC

-To be updated soon!
-Sorry for the inconvenience!

 ## Overview
 This pure C++ program is written to execute the algorithm in Bayesian Graphical Regression with Birth-Death Markov Process (BGR-BDMCMC) by Yuen et al.
 It is constructed and modified above the Gausian Graphical Model Double Metropolis Hastings Birth-Death Markov Process program(ggm_DMH_bdmcmc_ma).